rimusz/helm-tiller/README.md

 $ export HELM_HOST=localhost:44134
 ```

-Then your `helm` will know where to connect to Tiller and you do not need to make any changes CI pipelines.
+Then your `helm` will know where to connect to Tiller and you do not need to make any changes in your CI pipelines.

 And when you done stop the Tiller: